sergiotessaro/bitcoin_today_flutter/README.md

 # bitcoin_today

-This is the new version of Bitcoin Today, migrated to Flutter 2.0 and clean architecture.
+This is the new version of Bitcoin Today, migrated to Flutter 3.0 and clean architecture.

 ## Used Technologies

  - Flutter / Dart
  - API by coindesk
+ - Dependecy Injection (Flutter Modular)
+ - MobX

 ## API